Janice Moore READ MORE

 Prior to this, she worked as strategy consultant at Bill and Melinda Gates Foundation in Seattle, where she advised on grants to UNICEF and WHO and provided technical support to the Ebola response team in Geneva at the height of the epidemic in West Africa.
 Lucy has consulted for the Open Society Initiative for Eastern Africa, Panos London Water Aid, and worked in full time employment for International Justice Mission, World Vision, and Panos Eastern Africa where as Regional Director of Programmes, she oversaw multisectoral programmes implemented in the East African region.

 She holds Master of Business Administration from Colorado State University, USA and a Bachelor of Arts degree in Political Science and Philosophy from Makerere University, Uganda.

 Juliet Sakindi READ MORE

 Juliet Sakindi is Montrose’s Operations Manager.
-Based in Kampala, Ms. Sakindi is responsible for the Kampala office’s day to day operations.
-In this capacity Ms Sakindi is responsible for ensuring the functioning of the Kampala office, the management of supplier relations, national and international procurement, logistics, maintenance of company inventory, and management of the company’s insurance policies.
-In addition, she provides support to the Finance and Human Resource functions of the company including analysing monthly operational costs and supporting the recruitment of personnel.
-Ms Sakindi also directly manages our Kampala support staff.
+Based in Kampala, Juliet is responsible for the Kampala office’s day to day operations.
+In this capacity, she is responsible for ensuring the functioning of the Kampala office, the management of supplier relations, national and international procurement, logistics, maintenance of company inventory, and management of the company’s insurance policies.
+In addition, Juliet provides support to the Finance and Human Resource functions of the company including analysing monthly operational costs and supporting the recruitment of personnel.
+She also directly manages our Kampala support staff.

 Nelson Barasa READ MORE